Adding Resiliency to Google Cloud Container Engine Clusters (GKE)

 Hello, and welcome back.
-In this section we're goin' to talk about resiliency.
+In this section, we're going to talk about resiliency.
 What it is, and why it's important for our GKE deployments.
-Site Reliability Engineering, or SRE for short, is a discipline that incorporates aspects of software engineering, and applies that to operations whose goals are to create ultra scalable, and highly reliable software systems.
+Site Reliability Engineering, or SRE for short, is a discipline that incorporates aspects of software engineering, and applies that to operations whose goals are to create ultra-scalable, and highly reliable software systems.

 Defined by Ben Treynor, founder of Google's SRE team, this is what happens when a software engineer is tasked with what used to be called operations.
 So creating applications that are both resilient and scalable, is an essential part of any enterprise of our architecture.
 A well-designed application should be able to scale seamlessly as demand increases or decreases, and also be resilient enough to withstand the loss of one or more resources.

 But first off I'd like to talk a little bit about scalability, which is the ability to match capacity to demand.
 And scalability is really inextricably linked to resiliency.

 And when talking about the cloud, you will often hear the term elasticity.
 Elasticity is the ability to increase or decrease resources as needed to meet the current capacity needs of your application or services.
 So, example, a scalable web application is one that works well with one user or a million users, and gracefully handles peaks and dips in traffic automatically.

 By adding and removing nodes only when needed, scalable apps only consume the resources necessary to meet demand.
 For an application to be resilient, it needs to be able to automatically replace instances that have failed, or become unavailable.
 In our diagram, we show a load balance container cluster, attached to replicated instances of cloud sequel.